This article was updated on Oct. 2, 2018.

 Many state revenue agencies already receive tax withholdings electronically, such as Colorado and Minnesota.
 California offers an electronic option for garnishments that stems from Earnings Withholding Orders for Taxes (EWOTs).

 No End of Growth in Sight

-Electronic IWOs also took a legislative step forward when President Obama signed House Bill Number 4980, the "Preventing Sex Trafficking and Strengthening Families Act," an amendment of which mandated states to implement the e-IWO option for employers by last October.
+Electronic IWOs took a legislative step forward when former President Barack Obama signed House Bill Number 4980, the "Preventing Sex Trafficking and Strengthening Families Act," an amendment of which mandated states to implement the e-IWO option for employers by last October.

 Wage garnishment will no doubt follow the historical track of other business processes — straight into almost full automation and largely online.
 It will be important to frequently check for developments in this changing field, so you'll be able to stay in compliance with this critical payroll function.

 SIGN UP FOR THE SPARK NEWSLETTER